On $*$-Convergence of Schur-Hadamard Products of Independent Nonsymmetric Random Matrices: A quick review of some free-probabilistic concepts

-\begin{defn} (Free independence) Let $(\A, \state)$ be a non-commutative probability space and let $\{\A_i\}_{i \in I}$ be a collection of unital subalgebras of $\A$, indexed by a fixed set $I$.
+\begin{definition} (Free independence) Let $(\A, \state)$ be a non-commutative probability space and let $\{\A_i\}_{i \in I}$ be a collection of unital subalgebras of $\A$, indexed by a fixed set $I$.
 The subalgebras $\{\A_i\}_{i\in I}$ are called freely independent, or just free, if

-for every $k\ge 1$, where \begin{itemize} \item[(a)] $a_j\in\A_{i_j}$ for some $i_j \in I$,
+for every $k\ge 1$, where \begin{itemize} \item[(a)] $a_j\in\A_{i_j}$ for some $i_j \in I$;

-\item[(b)] $\state(a_j)=0$ for every $1\leq j\leq k$, and
+\item[(b)] $\state(a_j)=0$ for every $1\leq j\leq k$; and